 - Strategic Management

 - Contemporary Issues in International Business

-Upon successful completion of the Graduate Certificate in Human Resource Management, students who enroll in the Master of Business (Human Resource Management) program will be granted credit for the four subjects.
+Upon successful completion of the Graduate Certificate in Human Resource Management, students who enrol in the Master of Human Resource Management degree will be granted credit for the four subjects.

-All Postgraduate Certificate classes are held from 6-9:30pm, Sunday to Thursday and are designed to fit around work commitments.
-A Certificate of Proficiency can be completed in 13 weeks, whilst a Postgraduate Certificate will take you two semesters to complete (subject to completion of two subjects per semester).
+All Graduate Certificate classes are held from 6:00 pm - 10:00 pm, Sunday to Thursday and are designed to fit around work commitments.
+A Graduate Certificate can be completed in two trimesters (subject to completion of two subjects per trimester).

-UOWD’s Faculty provide a wealth of academic and professional expertise from across the globe.
-All full-time professors hold a PhD and are active in their specialist field.
+UOWD’s Faculty provides a wealth of academic and professional expertise from across the globe.
+All academics hold a PhD degree and are active researchers in their specialist field.
 They also bring vast industry experience from years of practice in their respective disciplines, creating a learning environment that is both grounded in the latest academic theory and applicable to current professional practice.

 Dr Flevy Lasrado

 With a plethora of experience in both academia and industry along with a keen interest in business excellence and innovation, Dr Flevy has extensive knowledge of quality assurance and institutional effectiveness.
 She is an active researcher and employs blended learning and case-based teaching approach in her classroom.Read More